gyselax/gyselalibxx/src/interpolation/README.md

 $`\phi(x_j)=f_j=f(x_j)`$

-and return the value of that interpolating function $\phi(x)$ at the desired coordinates.
+which can return the value of that interpolating function $\phi(x)$ at the desired coordinates.

-The general interface for this method is defined via IInterpolator.
+This folder describes an operator IInterpolator which takes the values of the function to be interpolated and returns its values at the provided points.

 The interpolation methods implemented are:
 -  SplineInterpolator
+-  LagrangeInterpolator

+The folder also contains tools useful for constructing and evaluating interpolating functions.
+The sub-folder [polar\_splines](./polar_splines/README.md) contains methods specific to polar splines.

 ## Spline Interpolation